 - Copy of information page in your valid passport.

 - Resume (recommended)

-Admission into the MAS program is highly competitive and is based on the deadline model.
-All applicants who applied for the term are evaluated and ranked.
-Only selected students receive admission into the program.
+Admission into the MAS program is highly competitive and is constrained by strict deadlines.
+All applicants who applied for the term are evaluated and ranked with selected students receiving an offer of admission into the program.
 Each intake is unique and depends on the number of seats available in the term, as well as the number and quality of applicants.

 Admissions team will not be able to provide application status updates before the admission decisions deadlines (see above) due to competitive nature of the selection process.